The Best Moth Repellents of 2024 for Clothes, Furniture, and More

 Application Method

 Moth repellents and killers come in several different forms, the most popular of which include sprays, sticky traps, wooden blocks, and sachets.
-The best moth repellents are easy to use.
+The most effective moth repellents are easy to use.
 Many options like cedar blocks, sachets, and sticky traps just need to be placed in the area with the moth problem.
 Spray products should be applied according to the manufacturer’s directions.

 Some repellents will need occasional maintenance.
 For example, cedar blocks will lose their scent over time, so the blocks may need to be sanded or dabbed with cedar oil to maintain potency.
 Sticky traps will need to be tossed out as they catch more moths, but some of the best moth traps are refillable, extending their lifespan.
 A spray may need to be reapplied after cleaning.